 View the video from the 2015 Oregon Senior Games

 |Basketball|| Disc Golf|

 |Cowboy Action Shooting

-Bend, Oregon is the Mountain Town that has it all, and now it has the Oregon Senior Games!
-Competitors from around the country will gather in Bend for an unforgettable weekend of athleticism and fun.
-Go ahead and use it as an excuse to plan that Bend vacation you've been thinking about.
-Spend your morning shaking it up on the shuffleboard court, and your afternoon hitting the hiking trails.
-Pummel your peers in racquetball, then reward yourself with an evening of whitewater rafting and a tasty craft beer along the Bend Ale Trail.
+Bend, Oregon is the Mountain Town that has it all, and that includes the Oregon Senior Games!
+Competitors from around the country will gather in Bend for an unforgettable week of athleticism and fun.
+Go ahead and use it as an excuse to plan the Bend vacation you've been thinking about.
+Spend your morning competing on the pickleball court, and follow it up in the afternoon by hitting the hiking trails.
+Play against your peers in racquetball, then reward yourself with an afternoon of whitewater rafting and a tasty craft beer along the Bend Ale Trail.
 The possibilities are endless, and even if you don't bring home a medal, the memories are all yours to keep.

-Athletes ages 50 and older can compete in one of the sixteen sports offered.
+Athletes ages 40-49 (exhibition only) and 50+ (National Senior Games qualifying age) can compete in one of the 15 sports offered (14 National Senior Games qualifiers and 1 exhibition).
 It's a great chance to test your mettle against other seniors while enjoying a getaway to the outdoor playground of the West.
-Whether you're a super-competitive athlete, or just someone looking to stay active, the Oregon Senior Games is a great event to add to your bucket list.
+Whether you're a super-competitive athlete or just someone looking to stay active, the Oregon Senior Games is a great event to add to your 2017 must-do list!